kushaldas/lym/docs/networking.md

 $ sudo vim /etc/ssh/sshd_config
 ```

-Search for the term *PasswordAuthentication*, and change the value to no. Below I added a new line for the same, you can also understand that the lines starting with *#* are comments in this configuration file.
+Search for the term *PasswordAuthentication*, and change the value to no. Below I have added a new line to do the same.
+You can also understand, that the lines starting with *#* are comments in this configuration file.
 This configuration will disable password based authentication for the sshd service.
-You should remember to restart the sshd service after this step for the change to go live.
+You should remember to restart the sshd service after this step for the change to take place.

 ![](/img/passwordauthno.png)